nancchan/saas-customer-onboarding-business-systems/documentation/user_stories.md

 Supports accurate CRM records and reduces import and mapping errors.

----

 ## US-004 — Validate Imported CRM Records

 **Related Requirement:** BR-004 — CRM Validation

 ### User Story

-As a CRM administrator, I want to compare imported Salesforce records with the source customer data so that I can confirm that customer information was transferred correctly.
+As a CRM administrator, I want to compare imported Salesforce records and Account–Contact relationships with the source customer data so that I can confirm that customer information was transferred and associated correctly.

 ### Business Value

-Helps identify data-transfer or field-mapping issues before the information is used for reporting or business processes.
+Helps identify data-transfer, field-mapping, or Account–Contact relationship issues before the information is used for reporting or other business processes.

----

 ## US-005 — Report Customer Information